-The current estimated 63,000 White Ibis nests is the second highest seen since the 1940s.
-Foraging conditions near all the major colonies are currently excellent and there is enough water to allow for a recession throughout the rest of the season without the habitat becoming excessively dry.
-The likely only constraint to nesting success will be the timing of the start of the wet season and the first major reversal (increase) in water levels.
-Very dry conditions continue to dominate in WCA3A North, with a public closure becoming a likely probability.
-Salinities in Florida Bay and Taylor Slough are gradually increasing, but the Bay remains well positioned to minimize hyper-salinity conditions before the wet season.
+The current estimated number of 65,000 wading bird nests is the second highest seen since the 1940s.
+Foraging conditions in WCA-1 and WCA-3A South and southern Everglades National Park (ENP) near all the major colonies are currently excellent, and there is enough water to allow for a recession throughout the rest of the season without the habitat becoming overly dry.
+The likely only constraint to nesting success will be the timing of the start of the wet season and the first major reversal.
+Very dry conditions continue dominate in WCA-3A North, with a public closure likely coming this week.
+Salinities in Florida Bay and Taylor Slough are gradually increasing, but the Bay remains well positioned to minimize hypersalinity before the wet season.